 The state of Minnesota received its statehood in 1858.
 Farmington was a small settlement of less than 200 people before the year 1865.
-Farmington sits on the East side of the Vermillion river, and just North of Farmington on the Ed Rother farm was a stagecoach stop.
+At that time Farmington was known as Dakota City.
+Farmington sits on the East side of the Vermillion River, and just North of Farmington on the Ed Rother farm was a stagecoach stop.
 In 1865 the Minnesota Central Railroad, Mendota to Faribault came through on the West side of Farmington.
 In 1866 the population of Farmington was 250.

 Corinthian Lodge No. 67 A.F. & A.M. was organized June 15, 1867 in Farmington, Minnesota and received dispensation and the charter from The Grand Lodge of Minnesota October 23, 1867.
 The meetings of Corinthian Lodge continued in Marshall’s Hall until 1879 when the “great fire” occurred; the Lodge lost everything except their records.